yujisatojr/coding-quiz-app/README.md

-# Getting Started with Create React App
+# CS420 TypeScript Final Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created with TypeScript (.ts .tsx) and React for CS420 class.

 ## Available Scripts